IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 .. literalinclude:: ../_static/api/reason-for-return.json

-In the example below, the curator has saved the JSON file as :download:`reason-for-return.json <../_static/api/reason-for-return.json>` in their current working directory.
+In the example below, the curator has saved the JSON file ``reason-for-return.json`` located at ``/_static/api/reason-for-return.json`` in their current working directory.
 Then, the curator sends this JSON file to the ``returnToAuthor`` API endpoint like this:

 .. code-block:: bash